sdercolin/vlabeler-hp/index.md

 ![logo](logo.png)

-vLabeler is an open-sourced voice labeling application, aiming:
+vLabeler is an open-source voice labeling application with the following objectives:

-- Modern and fluent UI/UX
+- Delivering a modern and seamless UI/UX.
-- Customizable labeling process, to be used by different types of voice generation software
+- Offering a customizable labeling process suitable for various voice generation software.
-- High performance with multiplatform support
+- Ensuring high performance and support across multiple platforms.

 ---